americocunhajr/ORCHARD/README.md

 <img src="logo/ORCHARD.png" width="40%">

-# ORCHARD: Orchard Sprayer Tower Dynamics

-**ORCHARD** is a comprehensive Matlab tool designed to simulate and animate the nonlinear stochastic dynamics of an orchard sprayer tower moving on an irregular terrain.
+**ORCHARD: Orchard Sprayer Tower Dynamics** is a comprehensive Matlab tool designed to simulate and animate the nonlinear stochastic dynamics of an orchard sprayer tower moving on an irregular terrain.
 The terrain is emulated by a stationary Gaussian random process, providing realistic and valuable insights into the dynamic behavior of the sprayer tower.
 Developed with an educational approach, **ORCHARD** is intuitive and user-friendly, making it accessible for researchers and engineers in mechanical and agricultural engineering.

 ## Table of Contents
 - [Overview](#overview)